Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 **S**ince we already have Common Lisp *and* Quicklisp, we literally only need to get Slime.
 Now there are two ways to get this, one will be from Emacs directly.
 Emacs has two repositories, **Elpa** and **Melpa**.
 Elpa is the more stable of the two, so I tend to shy away from
-Melpa myself, but, if you want to use it, you have to tell Emacs, because it won't show up as a source for packages unless you do.
+Melpa myself, but, if you want to use it, you have to set up Emacs to use it, because it won't show up as a source for packages unless you do so.

 So to access Melpa, you'll need to access your emacs init file (it's usually called **.emacs** or **init.el**) and add the following lines in Emacs: